 Easy-to-Make Sugar Cone Christmas Trees that are a great alternative to Christmas Graham Cracker Houses.
 A great Christmas tradition to do with the kids…

-You may have already seen this fun idea of simply spreading frosting on an upside down sugar cone to create a tree.
-I first saw this clever concept, years ago, when my daughter and I went to a Gingerbread House Function.
-I thought is was so much fun, and have always wanted to do it.
+You may have already seen this fun idea of simply spreading frosting on an upside-down sugar cone to create a tree.
+Years ago, I first saw this clever concept when my daughter and I went to a Gingerbread House Function.
+I thought it was so much fun, and have always wanted to do it.
 Well…this year, was our year to finally do it.
 Honestly, I don’t know what took me so long.
-They still had a ton of fun decorating the tree, and didn’t miss the graham cracker house at all!
-Come on in, I have some fun updated pictures for this older post to share with you:
+They still had a ton of fun decorating the tree and didn’t miss the graham cracker house at all.

 - Sugar cones

 - white frosting

 - powdered sugar – you’ll want about 3/4 cup per frosting container